Visperi/OsrsHelper/README.md

 - Manage roles who can add or delete commands and keywords
 - Full Osrs clue support (excluding map and Falo steps)

-All my available time goes currently into the [todo list](https://github.com/Visperi/OsrsHelper#todo)https://github.com/Visperi/OsrsHelper#todo instead of making new features.
+All my available time goes currently into the todo list things instead of making new features.
 An exception can be made if something very good comes into my mind.

 # Source made with
 - Python 3.6